 Any explicitly described system of rules.
-This includes civil code – such as laws, policy and ordinances – as well as source code that is used to build software.
+This includes laws, policy and ordinances, as well as source code that is used to build software.
 Both of these are rules, some executed by humans and others by machines.

 Any discrete package of code (both source and policy), the tests and the documentation required to implement a piece of policy or software.

 This can be – for example – a document or a version-control repository.

 In software engineering, continuous integration (CI) is the practice of merging all developers’ working copies to a development branch of a codebase as frequently as reasonable.

 The public at large: end users of the code and the services based upon it.

 For example, a city’s residents are considered end users of a city’s services and of all code that powers these services.